wahrwolf/hb-downloader/README.md

 * Check out the source with Git:  `git clone git://github.com/MayeulC/hb-downloader.git`

 ## Installation
+Firstly, clone the repository or download it as a zip and extract it.
+You then need to fetch your authentication cookie from humblebundle.com.
+To do so, navigate there, log in and press F12 to open the developper tools of your browser.
+Navigate to the cookies tab, and look for a cookie named `_simple_auth` (on the humblebundle.com domain).
+Copy the value inside the `hb-downloader-settings.yaml` file, or specify it on the command line with the "-c" flag.
+Pay attention that every character is correctly escaped according to the method you choose.

-There are five pieces of critical information required by the script.
+Alternatively, there are five pieces of critical information required by the script.
 Four (username, password, download location, and cookie location) of these pieces of information are configured in the `hb-downloader-settings.yaml` file.
 The fifth (Authy token) is entered once as needed for authentication during the login process.

 `hb-downloader-settings.yaml` is the configuration file for the script.
 It contains all of the information that can be overridden during script execution.
 The format (for the data we're concerned with) is